Tim1986/Liri-Node-App/README.md

 ## Development Process

-The app uses the Bands in Town, Spotify, and OMDB APIs, as well as the Axios, Node-Spotify-API, Dotenv, FS, and Moment NPMs.
+The app uses the Bands in Town, Node-Spotify, and OMDB APIs, as well as the Axios, Dotenv, FS, and Moment NPMs.

 I made this app while I was a student six weeks into a twelve week coding boot camp at UNC Charlotte.
 I was given this project as an assignment, and given a series of activities on how to use node.js that I have used as guides in order to write this code.
 I wrote this code, with those caveats.
 I was given specific default songs to include, and the do-what-it-says feature was part of the assignment.

 Allowing the user to change the .txt file so do-what-it-says would give different commands was outside the scope of the assignment.
 It was just something I wanted to try.